Piercel2022/blog_app/README.md

 - [📝 License](#license)

 # 📖  <a name="about-project">blog app</a>
-Blog app : This project add the forms to the Blog app.
-**blog app** is a blog application
+Blog app : The Blog app is a classic example of a blog website.
+We have create a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## 🛠 Built With <a name="built-with">Rvm, RubyGems, Node Package Manager, Rubocup and Stylelint, nvm and yarn</a>